denisStukal/twitter_bots/README.md

 This is a package for preprocessing Twitter data collections in order to perform bot detection on Twitter using the methodology described in:

 *Stukal, Denis, Sergey Sanovich, Richard Bonneau, and Joshua A. Tucker.
 (2017).
 "Detecting Political Bots on Russian Twitter."
-Forthcoming in Big Data*
+Big Data 5(4): 310-324.*

-It also allows you to create static Twitter snapshots for reproducible Twitter account coding, along the lines out papers:
+It also creates static Twitter snapshots for reproducible Twitter account coding, along the lines out papers:

 * Sanovich, Sergey, Denis Stukal, and Joshua A. Tucker.
-(2017).
+(2018).
 “Turning the Virtual Tables: Government Strategies for Addressing Online Opposition with an Application to Russia.” *Forthcoming in Comparative Politics.*

 * Stukal, Denis, Sergey Sanovich, Richard Bonneau, and Joshua A. Tucker.
 (2017).
-"Detecting Political Bots on Russian Twitter." *Forthcoming in Big Data*
+"Detecting Political Bots on Russian Twitter." *Big Data* 5(4): 310-324.

 Installation
 ---